Michigan lawmaker's forceful speech rebuts 'grooming' attack

 LANSING, Mich.
 (AP) — Republican Sen. Lana Theis opened a Michigan Senate session with an invocation by claiming children are being attacked by “forces” that want to indoctrinate them with ideas their parents do not support.

-Theis called Sen. Mallory McMorrow a liberal social media “troll” and accused her of wanting to “groom” and “sexualize” kindergarteners and teach “that 8-year-olds are responsible for slavery.”
+Theis called Sen. Mallory McMorrow a liberal social media “troll” and accused her of wanting to “groom” and “sexualize” kindergartners and teach “that 8-year-olds are responsible for slavery.”

 McMorrow responded Tuesday with a forceful, impassioned floor speech that resonated nationwide.